bo-peng123/bo-peng123.github.io/_pages/about.md

 My research interests lie in theoretical computer science, with a particular focus on online algorithms and algorithmic game theory.
 Additionally, I am interested in the intersection of game theory, optimization, and machine learning.

 Prior to my Ph.D., I earned my Bachelor's degree from the School of Mathematical Sciences at Tongji University, and my Master's degree from the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
+Recently, I also spent time as a visiting student at [Nanyang Technological University (NTU)](https://www.ntu.edu.sg), working with Prof. [Xiaohui Bei](https://personal.ntu.edu.sg/xhbei/).

 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.